mjk/uber-rush/README.md

 Requests a quote from the UberRUSH API.
 Returns a [promise](https://promisesaplus.com) for an array of `Quote` objects.

-Even if you're calling a courier with no regard for the price, actual delivery cannot begin until you have a quote.
+Even if you're completely price-insensitive, UberRUSH requires a quote before initiating delivery.
 Thus, this is always the first step to calling a courier.

 Example: